RyanScottLewis/at/README.md

 # At

-`At` is a small library that allows you to access instance variables on an object as if they were attr_accessors for testing purposes.
+`At` is a small library that allows you to access instance variables on an object as if they were `attr_accessor`s for testing purposes.

 ## Install